Thailand guide accessible travel

 What is your Top 3 Accessible Must see/Must do Thailand for disabled travelers?

-1) visit the King’s Palace in Bangkok.
+1) The King’s Palace in Bangkok.
 With 218.400sqm in size and built in 1782 it is one of the most famous places to visit

 2) visiting Ayutthaya, the old capital of the Kingdom of Siam – very different to the King’s Palace in Bangkok